About the health insurance data

 - In 2013, SAHIE methodology changed and began using Medicaid enrollment data from the same year rather than 2 years prior.
-The U.S. Census Bureau made this change to better reflect Medicaid enrolllment in its insurance estimates, as the Affordable Care Act included some Medicaid expansions.
-Accordingly, county-level estimates for 2013 have been updated on this portal and estimates for 2014 and onward will use the new methodology.
-Learn more under the heading "Why were the SAHIE 2013 data updated?" at Frequently Asked Questions about SAHIE.
+The U.S. Census Bureau made this change to better reflect Medicaid enrollment in its insurance estimates, as the Affordable Care Act included some Medicaid expansions.
+Accordingly, county-level estimates on this portal use the new methodology.

 - SAHIE's county-level estimates from 2005-2007 should not be compared to 2008 and onward due to a substantial methodology change implemented between 2007 and 2008.
 Starting for SAHIE 2008 estimates, the American Community Survey (ACS) replaced the Current Population Survey Annual Social and Economic Supplement (CPS ASEC) as a primary data source.